Spanish Deposit Recovery Solicitor

 San Jose Inversiones were the developer responsible for the building of a large number of properties across the Murcia and the Costa Blanca area.
 According to OPP, the vast majority of these properties were sold to…

 Do not delay!
-Read below for important information about your claim
+Read below for important information about your deposit recovery.

-As you may know, thanks to the Spanish Act 57/68 you are entitled to claim your deposit back from the bank where the money was deposited.
-This Law, was created and passed to the public Interest on the 27th of July 1968, and specifically safeguards deposits given by property buyers who paid in good faith to builders when they bought off-plan properties.
+As you may know, thanks to the Spanish Act 57/68 you are entitled to claim your deposit recovery from the bank where the money was deposited.
+This law was created and passed to the public Interest on the 27th of July 1968, and specifically safeguards deposits given by property buyers who paid in good faith to builders when they bought off-plan properties.

 This law has been cited in hundreds of recent cases and several banks have been made criminally responsible for the lost deposits of investors.
 Specifically, due to their negligence in not fulfilling their duty of care to secure the payments of the investors they are now being forced by Spanish Judges to return buyers deposits.However, the latest Spanish High Supreme Court Judgment released on the 20th of January 2020 and numbered 29/2020 states that the last day to claim back the deposits lost on an off plan property will be the 7th of October 2020 and after this date, you will lose your right to reclaim your lost deposit.

 In order to ensure that you can continue to claim your lost deposit, after the 7th October, it is vital that you send a legal letter before action to the bank that held the deposits for your respective developer.